-Recommendation 16 - The Dementia Strategy Group to undertake an exercise to map current provision and highlight the gaps in support services with input from social prescribers, social care commissioners for day opportunities and community board managers with their local community groups.
+Recommendation 16 - The community engagement team to lead on mapping current provision and highlight the gaps in support services with input from social prescribers, social care commissioners for day opportunities and community board managers with their local community groups.
 If the recommendation above to have a dementia specialist within each PCN is implemented, then we would encourage them to be part of this exercise.